umangm/ziptrack/README.md

 # ZipTrack

 ## Description
-ZipTrack analyses traces of concurrent programs, compressed as SLPs (straight line programs) and checks if there is a race.
+ZipTrack analyses traces of concurrent programs, compressed as SLPs (straight line programs) and checks if there is a data race.
+It is based on [Data Race Detection On Compressed Traces, Kini et al, FSE 2018](https://dl.acm.org/citation.cfm?id=3236025).
+The original artifact submitted for ZipTrack can be found [here](https://uofi.box.com/v/ziptrack-fse18-artifact).
+A link to the original traces used can be found in the artifact.

 ZipTrack performs two analyses :

 	1. HB race detection